hbctraining/main/registrations/AllFunders-Introduction-to-Python.md

 - Setup and install Python and Jupyter Lab
 - Write basic Python code and execute fundamental programming concepts
-- Load, manipulate and analyze data using Python libraries and functions
+- Load and analyze data using Python libraries and functions
 - Wrangle real-world datasets
 - Create clear visualizations with Matplotlib and Seaborn